 - A site can only respond if it is operating.
 Certain loads are intermittent by nature, for example at mining sites or pumping water for irrigation.
 These can be on or off or operating at various levels depending on other processes on site, or, in the case of irrigation, on recent rainfall.
-Other sites may be limited in how long they can reduce consumption without damaging equipment, such as metal smelters. - A DSP program group of sites operated by a retailer, which also has generation, may only operate the DSP in case it is short in generation compared to its contracted retail sales (as it would have to source the rest at spot price), and may choose not to use it if its generation portfolio is generating in excess of its retail base, to keep up the price of the surplus generation supplied to the market.
+Other sites may be limited in how long they can reduce consumption without damaging equipment, such as metal smelters. - Where a retailer has both DSP and a generation portfolio, it may:

-&lt;sup>1 The criteria for these are defined in NER clause 2.3.6 in the revised rules to be published June 2020 along with the final determination of the WDR rules change.
+1 The criteria for these are defined in NER clause 2.3.6 in the revised rules to be published June 2020 along with the final determination of the WDR rules change.

-&lt;sup>2 RERT is a function conferred on AEMO to maintain power system reliability using reserve contracts.
+2 RERT is a function conferred on AEMO to maintain power system reliability using reserve contracts.

-The site that is price-exposed and typically reducing consumption at higher price levels may at times have contractual obligations to deliver its products that make it more costly to reduce consumption in response to price than to pay penalties for late deliveries of its products.
+- only operate the DSP when it is short in generation compared to its contracted retail sales (as it would have to source the rest at spot price), OR - not operate its DSP if its generation portfolio is generating in excess of its retail base, to keep up the price of the surplus generation supplied to the market. - A site that is price-exposed and typically reducing consumption at higher price levels may at times have contractual obligations to deliver its products that make it more costly to reduce consumption in response to price than to pay penalties for late deliveries of its products.